Reinhard Marx: Reconciliation

 On 22 November 2015, to mark the 50th anniversary of the exchange of letters between German and Polish bishops in 1965, German and Polish bishops met at the monastery of Jasna Góra in Poland.
 Marx gave the homily at the Mass where Polish Archbishop Stanisław Gądecki was the celebrant.
 Representatives of each country's bishops signed a statement about their common mission to build a Europe based on Christianity and the need for continued efforts to recover from their past as wartime adversaries.

-They also noted with grief about the situation in the Ukraine, where its territorial integrity had been breached by separatists backed by Russia.
+They also noted with grief about the situation in Ukraine, whose territorial integrity had been breached by separatists backed by Russia.
 They also praised the work of Polish bishops 50 years ago, who had been the first to reach out to German bishops, even though their nation had been the victim of the war.
 They also called for Christian to reach out to the refugees from other parts of the world and to protect all human life from conception until natural death.

 In September 2016, in anticipation of the 500th anniversary of the Reformation, Marx and Lutheran bishop Heinrich Bedford-Strohm called for healing of past wounds between Catholics and Protestants.
 Their statement said: "A look at history reveals the suffering and wounds that Christians have inflicted on each other.
 This shocks and shames us. ...We see it as an exceptional moment of our fellowship, after centuries of mutual separation, to mark a Reformation anniversary with such readiness to engage in forgiveness and a new beginning."
 They planned to mark the anniversary with a mutual ecumenical meeting at Hildesheim on 11 March 2017 where "we will confess our guilt before God on behalf of our churches, asking God and each other for forgiveness and committing ourselves before God to continue to deepen our togetherness".
 Marx said of Luther："We as Catholics can now clearly say that Luther never wanted to create a new Church."